Level 1: Beginner

 Beginner workshops

-✔️ No prior experience required
+✔️ No prior knowledge required

-✔️ free for students, apprentices & Kulturpass holders
+✔️ Free participation for Kulturpass holders

 What you’ll learn: